MRadesh3/boxoRing/Readme.md

 # Boxo Ring ( A Bosing Game For Fun )

-Boxo Ring is a simple yet engaging browser-based game that puts your reaction time and hand-eye coordination to the test.
-Created using the power of JavaScript, this game challenges players to click on randomly appearing rings within a designated box before they disappear.
-The goal is to score as many points as possible by clicking on the rings swiftly and accurately.
-With its minimalist design and addictive gameplay, Boxo Ring is a perfect way to unwind, improve your reflexes, and compete with friends for the highest score.
-Embark on the journey of mastering the art of swift clicking and enjoy the thrill of the Boxo Ring game!
+Boxo Ring is a simple yet engaging browser-based game that is played just with the keyboard keys where two players faced each other.
+Where one player needs to attack the other with two keys including one for attack and other to heal himself.
+Before getting fully discharged the player need to attack other player and discharged the other player and win the game 🥳 !

 ## Live Demonstration

-The nike shoes demo can be [viewed online here](https://thoughtflix.vercel.app/)
+The nike shoes demo can be [viewed online here](https://boxoring.vercel.app/)

 # Hi, I'm Adesh Salsundar ! 👋